 You may get confused about the 2 names of Burma and Myanmar for one country.
 Burma’s name was officially changed to Myanmar by the ruling military junta in 1989.
+The new flag of Myanmar was introduced along with implementing changes to the country’s name, which were laid out in the 2008 Constitution.
 The change was rejected by many world governments due to the junta’s messy history of civil war and human rights violations.

 However, most people continue to use both names interchangeably without much fuss.
 Sometimes Burma is just an easier word to pronounce.
 Both words have the same origin, linguistically.
 Myanmar is the literary, written name of the country and Burma is more colloquial.
 One is more formal than the other.